SaiKoya/terraform-workshop/lab_01/README.md

   1. Run the plan command with the -out option and apply that output.
   2. Add tags to each resource.
   3. Run the apply command with -auto-approve.
+  4. Use `terraform fmt` to format your code

 ## Next Steps